“The most effective kind of education is that a child should play amongst lovely things.”

 At Trinitas, we offer a variety of events and extracurricular activities which we believe complement our curriculum and help to build community and a culture in which students delight in learning, a culture in which they can “play amongst lovely things.”

-Trinitas students and friends are invited to join us for a week of art camp each summer.
-Our master art teacher guides students in an exploration of great artists and their art while giving them the opportunity to create their own works of art using a wide variety of media.
+Trinitas students and friends are invited to join us for a week of summer art camp, contingent upon registration.
+Our art teacher guides students in an exploration of great artists and their art while giving them the opportunity to create their own works of art using a wide variety of media.
 In addition to working with various types of paints and other more traditional materials, art camp students have made their own paper from recycled materials, created Chagall-inspired horse sculptures and Van Gogh-inspired trees, “painted” with tissue paper, explored food art, and even produced their own stop-motion animation movies.
 The week culminates in an art show immediately following the last class.

 Book Character Day

 Each year, Thoughtful Reader Book Club sponsors Book Character Day.
 Students leave their uniforms at home and come to school dressed like their favorite book characters (or Biblical or historical figures).
 Each student writes a brief paragraph with clues about his or her character and story in order to play a guessing game at break.
 It’s great fun, and the students come home eager to read new books.

 We are mindful that our service to others is service unto Christ.
 (Matthew 25:34-36, 40).
 In December, we seek to help those in need by offering our gifts to assist the work of a charitable organization.
 We currently alternate years working with the School of Promise in Thailand and Mel Trotter’s Mitten Tree.
 Both young and old are encouraged to participate.

 Both full-time and part-time students in music class have the opportunity to present a program of Advent and Nativity-themed music and readings.
 This event takes place the morning of the last Friday before Christmas break.
 Family and friends are invited to attend.